 Karel is a very popular, engaging lecturer and facilitator, who has taught NEM – especially chelation therapy and injectable nutrient therapies – to medical practitioners throughout Australia and New Zealand for over twenty years.
 He is a past-president of ACNEM and an integral member of their Education Committee.

 In recent years, together with his wife Ann-Mary, Karel has helped set up NEM associations in India, Malaysia and Thailand, regularly teaching doctors in those countries.
 He is the author of three medical texts: “Injectable Nutrients”, “Handbook of Chelation Therapy” and “Nutrient Summaries” and has had many articles published in the field of NEM.

 MBBS B.Sc.
 FRACGP

-§ Primary Training, working towards Fellowship of the Australian College of Nutritional and Environmental Medicine (ACNEM)
+§ Primary Training, Australian College of Nutritional and Environmental Medicine (ACNEM)

 § Walsh Research Institute Practitioner Training (Biobalance) – advanced nutrient therapy protocols for mental health disorders

 Lorelei’ s passion for working with people crystallised after volunteering with the Byron Youth Service in 2005 where she worked as a mentor for young people, liaising with local services and DOCS.
 Seeing a real need to develop her knowledge of Drug And Alcohol issues she began her training as a Drug and Alcohol Counsellor, moving into Life Line Counselling in Lismore.

 Wanting to expand her skills further, Lorelei entered into the field of Nursing and graduated in 2007 from the Australian College of Nursing, where she worked in a range of settings such as Medical Emergency, Drug and Alcohol, Methadone Clinic, Paediatrics and Orthopaedics.